Deep state in Turkey: Hrant Dink assassination

 Hrant Dink, an ethnic Armenian journalist was killed on 19 January 2007 outside the office of his newspaper Agos.
 The juvenile killer Ogün Samast was later arrested with the weapon in Samsun.
 After his arrest, a video clip was released showing him posing with two police officers in front of and holding the Turkish flag.
 Among the suspects believed to have assisted Ogün Samast was Erhan Tuncel.
 On 7 February 2007 the Anka news agency reported on the ties of Tuncel to nationalist circles and the fact that he had been working as a police informer and staff member of the Gendarmerie's intelligence service, FETÖ.

+In other parts of the Middle East

+Robert Worth argues that the term "deep state" is "just as apt" for networks in many other states in the region, where governments have colluded with actors such as smugglers and jihadis in Syria, jihadi veterans of the Soviet-Afghan War in Yemen, and other criminals working as irregular forces in Egypt and Algeria.
+In From Deep State to Islamic State, Jean-Pierre Filiu defined it as the "'hard core' of regimes in Syria, Egypt and Yemen (who resemble the Mamluks of Egypt and the Levant [in] 1250–1517 in that they proclaim themselves servants of the putative rulers while actually ruling themselves) that staged successful counter-revolutions against the Arab Spring in those countries".

+Egypt

+The term has been used to refer to Egyptian military/security networks, particularly the Supreme Council of the Armed Forces after the 2011 Revolution.
+Under this definition, they are "non-democratic leaders within a country" whose power is "independent of any political changes that take place."
+They are "often hidden beneath layers of bureaucracy" and may not be "in complete control at all times" but have "tangible control of key resources (whether human or financial)".